-Get the report number, and a hard copy of the report.
-Every company you work with to fix an identity theft issue will want a copy of this, so make several.
-Always keep the original.
+After you file it, get the report number and a copy of the report.
+Companies you work with to fix an identity theft issue will want to see this report, so make several copies, and be sure to keep the original.

 Get a New Driver's License

 In most states, you can't replace a driver's license online.
 Usually, you'll need to go to a DMV office to do that, and you'll have to present at least one form of identification, such as a birth certificate or Social Security card.
 If you can't find the appropriate ID needed or it was also stolen, then you'll usually need to show a copy of your police report, FTC report, or other proof of theft.

 Call Other Card Issuers